Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Immune System

 Children who have had their spleen removed may need antibiotics to prevent infection.

-In addition, children at risk should be vaccinated against the following:
+In addition, children at risk should be vaccinated on a schedule through adolescence against the following:

 Talk to your child's doctor about whether other childhood vaccinations need to be repeated.